 It is never easy to establish trust in a relationship.
 This also applies to patients with C-PTSD.
 Due to negative experiences from the people they trusted before, they withdraw from their loved ones.
 Consequently, their partners feel invalidated and misunderstood.

 Moreover, any kind of spontaneous reaction may instill fear and insecurity in them.
 Hence, partners need to understand their struggles and adopt a slow and steady approach to relationships.
 They should empathize with each other to make it strong and healthy enough to establish trust.

 What Is the Truth About BPD AND C-PTSD?

 Recently, people have been confusing C-PTSD with BPD due to similarities in their symptoms.
 Moreover, BPD is also a long-term disorder that affects relationships.

 However, there are some key differences that we need to understand to eliminate misunderstandings between them:

 - BPD is associated with the fear of abandonment, along with the symptoms of distrust and self-neglect.
-However, patients with C-PTSD might not engage in relationships due to insecurity and abuse they had to face in their childhood.
+However, patients with C-PTSD might not engage in relationships due to the insecurity and abuse they had to face in their childhood.
 As a result, they do not have a fear of abandonment.

-- Individuals with C-PTSD have low self-esteem and negative self-image, which is similar to BPD.
+- Individuals with C-PTSD have low self-esteem and a negative self-image, which is similar to BPD.
 But, unlike BPD, they do not engage in self-punishment or self-harm.
 Patients with BPD suffer from suicidal thoughts and attempts.